Workshops - UK

 successful realistic drawing

 Drawing is fun!
-I run friendly and flexible workshops, built around a schedule that can be tuned to individual needs, and the second day is more loosely structured, so I can cover anything you personally request.
+I run friendly and flexible workshops and mentoring-sessions, built around a schedule that suits you, and covering anything you request.

-Don't miss this opportunity to join a small group of up to six artists in my own studio.
-I provide all the materials and we feed you - Jenny's lunches and home-made cakes are legendary!
+Whether you're alone or in a group of up to six artists in my studio, there are ready-made worksheets to save you time.
+And we feed you!
+Jenny's lunches and home-made cakes are legendary! happy face

-These friendly workshops are designed for artists of all abilities, and lunches, paper, pencils and all other necessary supplies are included.
+Studio workshop Book a WORKSHOP or PERSONAL MENTORING.
+These friendly sessions are designed for artists of all abilities, and lunches and refreshment are provided.

 I'll have many of my original drawings available to view and study in close detail.
 And I'll be happy answer all queries and demonstrate specific techniques used.
 Please feel free to bring examples of your own work along for critique or advice.